-In this lesson, we will begin learning the pronunciation and spelling of the /k/ sound in English.
-Learning /k/ is going to take us a while, as it has the most spelling patterns of all the consonants.
+In this English pronunciation lesson, we will begin learning the pronunciation and spelling of the /k/ sound in English.
 This lesson is Part One of Four and will focus on words spelt with a letter ‘c’ that are pronounced as /k/.

 - To pronounce words correctly in English, you need to know IPA.